tomogwen/tomogwen.github.io/_pages/about.md

 Before starting my PhD, I got a Mathematics MSci at the [University of Birmingham](https://www.birmingham.ac.uk/).
 My masters project, [The Persistent Homology of Complexes from Finite Data Sets](https://tomogwen.github.io/files/Persistent_Homology.pdf), studied the algebraic topology underlying Topological Data Analysis.

-My [CV](https://tomogwen.github.io/files/CV.pdf) details my work experience, which includes developing an end-to-end data science pipeline for an [automotive start-up](http://www.fusion-innovations.com/), leading a team of developers implementing automated mathematical assessments for STEM undergraduates, and spending a summer as a cyber security intern in the public sector.
+My [CV](https://tomogwen.github.io/files/CV.pdf) details my work experience, which includes developing an end-to-end data science pipeline for an automotive start-up; leading a team of edtech developers implementing automated mathematical assessments; and spending a summer as a cyber security intern in the public sector.